-One of the things I love about bourbon are the stories and traditions attached to brands and distilleries.
+One of the things I love about bourbon is the stories and traditions attached to brands and distilleries.
 And even though I’ve learned that many brand stories told today aren’t always 100% “accurate” I have to admit that I was immediately intrigued by the story behind Heaven Hill’s Larceny Bourbon that hit the market last week.

 Here’s a bit of the backstory direct from Heaven Hill: